-It was only Bob Dylan’s second appearance on The Billboard Hot 100.
+It was only Bob Dylan’s second appearance on the Billboard Hot 100.
 His maiden hit on the chart was “Subterranean Homesick Blues”, just a few months earlier.
 This one, however, would be his biggest hit.
-Some might even call it the best rock song of all time.
-Rolling Stone magazine, for one, put it at the top of their The 500 Greatest Songs of All Time list.
+Music critic Toby Creswell said it “was so different, so sophisticated, that it shaped the future of rock & roll.”
+TC

 “No other pop song has so thoroughly challenged and transformed the commercial laws and artistic conventions of its time.”
 RS500 Regarding Dylan’s 1965 Newport Folk Festival performance of this song, Joni Mitchell said, “The American folk song has grown up.”
 NPR Folk music fans had seen their genre as carrying intellectual import while rock-n-roll was “adolescent trash.”
 TB This song, however, proved that lyrical prowess need not be an impediment to commercial success BBC and suddenly rock was not just teen music, but an art form on par with any other.
 TB

-The song owes a debt to Al Kooper, for the signature “garage-gospel organ.”
-RS500 The instrument was outside the usual guitarist’s comfort zone, but Dylan liked what he heard and even had it turned up in the mix, despite the opening being an 1/8 note behind everyone else.
+The “mighty, stream-of-consciousness, rock ballad” JA owes a debt to Al Kooper, for the signature “garage-gospel organ.”
+RS500 The usual guitarist snuck into Columbia Studios for the chance to play with Dylan, but when Mike Bloomfield arrived with his guitar, Kooper knew he couldn’t compete so he took up a position behind the Hammond organ, which he hadn’t played before.
+TC Dylan liked what he heard and even had it turned up in the mix, despite the opening being an 1/8 note behind everyone else.
 SF

 Guitar virtuoso Jimi Hendrix liked what he heard as well – regarding Dylan’s voice, that is.
 Reportedly, Dylan’s unconventional vocals, “nasal and nasty, raw as barbed wire,” MA served as an inspiration to the legendary musician to see himself as more than just a guitarist.
 SF